 Can you rely on appropriate data quality & accuracy?

 The last step is a task that is quite often overseen.
 Although data is available, it isn’t said that data could be provided in the required quality and accuracy.

-When it comes to quality, you have to check if required data attributes are available for all flights, for example.
+You have to check if required data attributes are available for all flights, for example, when it comes to quality.
 Additionally, you have to clarify if the provided data is correct.
-That’s of great importance to provide a high-quality dashboard.
+So that’s of great importance to providing a high-quality dashboard.

 The data accuracy is critical in case you are planning to set up a real-time dashboard.
 So make sure to check that source systems are capable of delivering a continuous real-time data stream.